Tiger at NYC’s Bronx Zoo tests positive for coronavirus

 For most people, the coronavirus causes mild or moderate symptoms, such as a fever and cough that clear up in two to three weeks.
 For some, especially older adults and people, it can cause more severe illness, including pneumonia, and can be fatal.

-Associated Press writer Mike Stobbe contributed.
+Associated Press Medical Writer Mike Stobbe contributed.